The David Jordan Teaching Awards 2016

 The small print

-The proposed project must support physiology teaching, of a novel nature and not overlap with any existing funding.
+The proposed project must support physiology teaching of a novel nature and not overlap with any existing funding.
 Finally, the applicant’s host institution must be willing to administer the award.

 Those who receive funding awards will be asked to submit an end of grant report and a financial audit of spending no later than three months after the end of the grant.
-If such a report is not submitted the holder will be deemed ineligible for any other funding from The Physiological Society.
+If such a report is not submitted, the holder will be deemed ineligible for any other funding from The Physiological Society.
 Any funds not used at the end of the grant period must be returned to The Society.

-The application deadline has now passed.
+The deadline for the current funding round has now passed.